-The objective of this research is to determine an implementation strategy for more effectively moving E-Navigation (E-Nav) technology platforms forward.
-We recount the history of the development of the E-Nav concept, including attempts to implement these strategies globally and the various roadblocks they have encountered.
-Then we address the maritime community's main conceptual barriers to the fullest implementation of this technology as it relates to safety, security, and environmental concerns.
+The objective of this research was to determine an implementation strategy for more effectively moving E-Navigation (E-Nav) technology platforms forward.
+We recounted the history of the development of the E-Nav concept, including attempts to implement these strategies globally and the various roadblocks they have encountered.
+Then we addressed the maritime community's main conceptual barriers to the fullest implementation of this technology as it relates to safety, security, and environmental concerns.
 A content analysis of survey responses was conducted to uncover the dominant themes.
-Our findings indicate that the primary concerns are: the technology may be oversold to a younger generation of mariners, leading to the unintended consequence of an increase in maritime accidents related to the mariners' failure to sufficiently blend the technology with traditional seafaring and that E-Nav technologies are being cultivated with the purpose of implementing drone or pilotless shipping, which mariners are resistant to because of safety and labor concerns.
+Our findings indicated that the primary concerns are: the technology may be oversold to a younger generation of mariners, leading to the unintended consequence of an increase in maritime accidents related to the mariners' failure to sufficiently blend the technology with traditional seafaring and that E-Nav technologies are being cultivated with the purpose of implementing drone or pilotless shipping, which mariners are resistant to because of safety and labor concerns.
 We concluded this project with an implementation strategy and a general outlook for E-Navigation in the short and long term.

 Port of New Orleans, Port of New Orleans Partnership Project.